syncfusion-content/wpf-docs/wpf/Classic/TreeView/Creating-a-multicolumn-treeview.md

 ---
 layout: post
-title: Creating a MultiColumnTreeView in WPF Wizard Control control | Syncfusion
+title: Creating a MultiColumnTreeView in WPF TreeViewAdv | Syncfusion
 description: Learn here all about Creating a MultiColumnTreeView support in Syncfusion WPF TreeViewAdv (Classic) control and more.
 platform: wpf
 control: TreeViewAdv